Here’s a list of great tools that have helped me build and market my work to the rest of planet earth.

-YouTube provides a platform for you to share your own videos to the public or keep them private for only members of your classes and newsletter to view.
+YouTube provides a platform for you to share your own videos to the public or keep them private if you wish.

-Simple to sue and used by billions of humans make this an essential tool in the content creator bag of tricks.
+Simple to use and used by billions of humans make this an essential tool in the content creator bag of tricks.

 A perfect app for podcasters to turn segments of their episodes into social media ready posts.